The Roman Empire

 Owner Comments:

 Fulvia supported Antony in the chaotic period following Caesar’s assassination on the ides of March 44 BC.
 In the aftermath, Antony and Fulvia emerged as Rome’s most powerful couple.
 On at least two occasions, Antony was abroad when Fulvia, back in Rome, defended her husband against political enemies.
 The formidable list of opponents included Cicero, Rome’s most famous orator and lawyer.
 It is not surprising that several surviving accounts (especially Cicero’s) paint a negative picture of Fulvia: domineering, greedy, and cruel.
-To the extent Fulvia exhibited such traits, her actions seem hardly more objectionable than her opponents’.
+To the extent Fulvia might have exhibited such traits, her actions seem hardly more objectionable than her opponents’.
 Allegedly, Fulvia played a major role in brutal proscriptions eliminating many prominent Romans, including Cicero.
 One account, probably apocryphal, describes her piercing his dead tongue with golden hairpins.
 Besides sparring with Cicero, Fulvia interacted and influenced many of Rome’s elite.
 She promoted the 43 BC reconciliation between her husband and his fellow Triumvirs Octavian and Lepidus.
 She even agreed that Octavian could marry her daughter, Clodia Pulchra.

 Per the Triumvir’s agreement, Antony gained control over Gaul, including the mint city of Lugdunum, where he struck this ancient silver quinarius.
 The obverse depicts Victoria, the goddess representing victory.
 Close inspection reveals that Victoria's facial features suggest an older woman.
 Interestingly, the deity sports a nodus, a popular hairstyle among mortal Roman noblewomen, including Fulvia.
 Numismatic research suggests that Victoria on this coin represents Fuvia (she also appears on one provincial bronze issue that Antony struck in Phyrgia).
 Assuming the attribution is correct, Fulvia was the first Roman woman to behold her own coinage.
 The attribution remains equivocal; the first living Roman woman unambiguously appearing on coinage was Antony’s next wife, Octavia.